erichegt/askbot-devel/ROADMAP.rst

 Bacic principles of the project
 ==================================
+Here they are:

-Our rule #1 is that all developers have commit right to the project repository, but they must follow this ROADMAP and TODO - to keep up with our own sanity.
+* our rule #1 is that all developers have commit right to the project repository, but they must follow this ROADMAP and TODO - to keep up with our own sanity.

-We welcome contributions by other people and show tolerance and patience - especially to the new team members.
+* we welcome contributions by other people and show tolerance and patience - especially to the new team members.

-When users who might not be tech-savvy ask questions - we try to answer to the point and using their language (i.e. not programmer jargon:)
+* when users who might not be tech-savvy ask questions - we try to answer to the point and using their language (i.e. not programmer jargon:)

-We favor plain and minimalistic style of programming, but pay attention to detail - especially details of user experience.
+* we favor plain and minimalistic style of programming, but pay attention to detail - especially details of user experience.

 We try do develop using the following workflow:
 * specify problem that we try to solve